-Vocal artist Sabina has a strong musical foundation rooted in her childhood study of piano and clarinet in her hometown of Kalamazoo, Michigan.
+Vocal artist Sabina (pronounced with a long “i”) has a strong musical foundation rooted in her childhood study of piano and clarinet in her hometown of Kalamazoo, Michigan.
 By her teens she was playing piano professionally at area churches and community events.
 As a clarinetist she won a youth concerto competition, earning her the honor of performing a solo work with the Kalamazoo Symphony Orchestra.

 Sabina’s interest in singing came later on.
 By the end of high school, after two years of voice lessons, her self-knowledge and insight led to a realization: “As much as I loved clarinet and enjoyed piano, I knew I could never stop talking for 8 hours a day to put in the required practice time to pursue a livelihood hinged on either instrument.
 I also knew I was highly unsuited for a traditional occupation, so I decided to give singing a try.”